andrew-front-end/andrew-front-end/README.md

 # Hi there 👋
 ## 🌱 I’m currently learning JavaScript
+I'm a student of Skillbox.

+Music is a great part of my life.
+I'm a professional musician.
+I'd worked in symphonic orchestra for at least 15 years.
+There were amazing years in my life.
+But some time ago I understand that I want to change my lifestyle and be more then a musician.

+So, I decided to study programming.
+Good luck to me!

 <!--
 **andrew-front-end/andrew-front-end** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.